Choum28/Recalbox-Clcd/README.md

 chmod +x /etc/init.d/S97LCDInfoText
 ```

-* edit line #22 in I2C_LCD_driver.py in /recalbox/scripts/clcd/ with the correct I2C adress, you have recover before (in our example :0x27).
+* edit line #22 in I2C_LCD_driver.py in /recalbox/scripts/clcd/ with the correct I2C address, you have recover before (in our example :0x27).

 ```python
 nano I2C_LCD_driver.py